American Coalition for Filipino Veterans Inc.

 How many U.S. Filipino WWII veterans are there?

 Based on recent estimates of the U.S. Dept. of Veterans Affairs (20,000) and the Philippine Government (18,155), there are an estimated 6,000 Filipino WW2 veterans living in the United States and 12,000 in the Philippines in the year 2007.
+At a 15% yearly mortality rate, we estimate only 15,000 are living in February 2009.

 What are the relevant categories of Filipino veterans?